Sakeun/AlbumAucAPI-V2/README.md

 # AlbumAucAPI-V2
-New version of AlbumAucAPI Built in Go
+New version of AlbumAucAPI Built in Go.
+Made to practice Go